Who Writes History and Why Does It Matter?

 The 1847 Taos Revolt: The Beginning of Modern Taos?

 Virtually every published account of the 1847 Taos Revolt is from the American point of view.
 There has never been a full scholarly study of this still poorly understood turning point in Taos history.
-Albert Gonzalez (UC East Bay) will speak about his doctoral research on Turley’s mill and Robert Torrez (former New Mexico State Historian) will discuss what is known about the insurrectionists.
+Albert Gonzalez (CSU East Bay) will speak about his doctoral research on Turley’s mill and Robert Torrez (former New Mexico State Historian) will discuss what is known about the insurrectionists.
 Laura Gomez (UCLA) will focus on the racialization Mexican Americans following the Mexican-American war.

 Land Grants and Nuevomexicano Identity